Manage streams

 Show live stream (retrieve stream details for watching)

-You can get all the details about any live stream by sending a request with the live stream ID.
+.
 The response will display the current status of the live stream and fetch all necessary details if you intend to broadcast that specific live stream.

-API reference for Get all live streamsAPI
+API reference for Get live stream by ID

-curl -X GET 'https://v1.fastpix.io/live/streams'
+curl --request GET \

 Update a live stream

-To update details for a particular live stream, you would need the streamId for your live stream.
-In your request you can update the following parameters:
+To update details for a particular live stream, you would need the streamId

-- reconnectWindow: When broadcasting software for live streaming purposefully or because of network problems disconnects from FastPix, the Reconnect Window specifies how long FastPix will wait (in seconds) before concluding the recorded asset and declaring the stream to be over.
+- reconnectWindow: When broadcasting software for live streaming purposefully or because of network problems disconnects from FastPix, the Reconnect Window specifies how long FastPix will wait (in seconds) before concluding the recorded media and declaring the stream to be over.
 If no Reconnect Window is supplied, the API falls back to a 60-second window.

 Here’s is a request example: